tytydraco/yessleep/out/I_crossreferenced_the_missing_persons_map_with_my_local_caves_I_wish_I_hadnt.md

 "Hope they like ribs" I laughed.

 We ate as the sunset turned to twilight and then drank as twilight gave way to pitch black.
 Jess put her hand on my shoulder.
-I was thought I was going to get lucky then she told me to shush.
+I was thought I was going to get lucky but then she told me to shush.
 That’s when I heard the silence.
 All day there was a symphony of crickets, cicadas, and rustling leaves.
 But now  the silence was thick, heavy and oppressive.
 It felt like the forest was holding its breath.

 And then the cave moaned.
 At first you could probably mistake it for the wind, it was too low and too long of a groan to come from any human lungs.
 Then it got louder and closer.

 Jess whispered low, "Did you hear that?"
 And it took me everything I had to not tremble.

 She shone her flashlight toward the cliff.
 The beam cut through the darkness, but the cave mouth swallowed the light.

 "Probably a coyote.
 Or a bear.
 We should pack the food up tight."
 I murmured back, more to myself than her.